RMDFIR/digital-forensics-portfolio/README.md

 # RMDFIR's Digital Forensics & Security Portfolio

 ## About Me
 Welcome to my journey.
-I am a cybersecurity professional with a master’s degree in Cybersecurity and Security+ certification.
-My focus is digital forensics and investigative security.
-This portfolio highlights hands on labs, structured investigations, and automation projects as I build practical experiences in DFIR and security analysis.
+I am a cybersecurity professional with a Master’s degree in Cybersecurity and Security+ certification, with a growing focus on digital forensics and investigative security.
+This portfolio showcases hands-on labs, structured investigations, and automation projects as I continue building practical experience in DFIR and security analysis.
 Thanks for stopping by!

 This portfolio documents hands-on labs, forensic investigations, and structured security analysis projects.

 ---

-## Skills in Development
+## Core Competencies
-- Windows Log Analysis
+- Windows Event Log Analysis
 - Timeline Reconstruction
 - Digital Artifact Investigation
-- Basic Python Automation
+- Python Automation for Security
-- Incident Documentation
+- Structured Incident Documentation

 ---

 ## Projects

-### 1. Windows Log Baseline Analysis
+### Windows Log Baseline Analysis
-(In Progress)

-### 2. Autopsy Forensic Investigation
-(Coming Soon)

-### 3. Python Log Parser
-(Coming Soon)
+A structured review of Windows Security Event IDs 4624 and 4625 in a controlled environment to understand login behavior and identify potential indicators of suspicious activity.
+(Current project)

 ---

-## Tools Used
+## Tools To Be Used
 - Windows Event Viewer
 - Autopsy
 - TryHackMe